Giraffes in the Philippines a dictator's legacy

 Today just over 100 African animals - roughly the same number as the original batch - roam the island.

-Calauit Island situated in north western coast of Palawan, Philippines.
+____Calauit Island situated in north western coast of Palawan, Philippines.
 It declared as a wildlife sanctuary and game preserve in 1977.

 The wild animals were imported from Africa in 1970s to save them from extinction.
 The imported animals include 20 giraffes, dozens of zebra and antelopes.
 Philippines President Ferdinand Marcos ordered the locals to move other places and then he ordered to clear the bamboo forests to make the place similar to the savannahs of Kenya.
 Today, the African animals still roaming around the island and the number of animals is roughly the same as the original number.

 My recollection of Calauit was during my college days.
 Everything is still vivid in my memories.
-In 1993 during our field biology class, the ten of us students, our Professor and her daughter which was still in high school braved the sea on a small boat to do our field trip at Calauit Island in Busuanga in northern Palawan.
+In 1993 during our field biology class, the ten of us students, our Professor and her daughter which was still in high school braved the sea on a small boat to make our field trip at Calauit Island in Busuanga in northern Palawan.
 There was no flight to the island back in the day.
-The only way to get there is to ride with a bus or jeepney to Taytay or El Nido.
+The only way to get there is to ride a bus or jeepney to Taytay or El Nido.
 The bus ride from Puerto Princesa to Taytay was already a challenge back then.
 We stayed overnight in Taytay at the PSU Campus.
 It was already a challenge for young people like us to travel far north.
 It was an adventure, a whole lot different experience.
 Not much for me because I was raised in Araceli, another small island town in northern Palawan.
 I have experienced travelling on a boat on rough seas.

 to be continued...